-Note: Only Site Administrators (and Hub Administrators in the Enterprise License) can send emails.
-Project Administrators cannot send or view newsletters at all.
+Note: Only Site Administrators (and Hub Administrators in the Enterprise License) can send newsletters.
+Project Administrators cannot send or view newsletters in EngagementHQ.

-Emails in EHQ are directly linked to your community database allowing you to accurately target specific community segments for participation.
-This database is captured through the signup process for your EHQ site and your segments will be dependant on the signup form questions you asked your community to answer.
-To find out more about setting up a registration form your should read our article "Developing a registration form."
+Newsletter emails in EngagementHQ are directly linked to your community database allowing you to accurately target specific community segments for participation.
+This database is captured through the signup process for your EngagementHQ site and your segments will be dependent on the signup form questions you asked your community to answer.
+To find out more about setting up a registration form, you can read our article "Developing a registration form."

 Create a new email

-- Click on the Newsletters link.
-The Newsletters page is displayed.
+Click on the Newsletters link.
+The Newsletters page is displayed as shown below.
 You can create a new newsletter and then email it.
 Or, you can pick the ones already existing in the Newsletters page.

 2. Click the Create Newsletter button to create a new newsletter.